M-57 (Michigan highway): Route description

 Cleveland Road continues east running near Ashley and into Saginaw County.
 In between Ashley and the county line, the highway crosses a branch of the Great Lakes Central Railroad.
 M-57 follows Brady Road and crosses M-52 just west of Chesaning.
 Further east, the trunkline crosses another line of the Great Lakes Central.
 The highway follows Broad Street into town and over the Shiawassee River.
 On the east banks, M-57 runs along Main Street south along the river to a junction with Peet Road where it then turns east along the latter road out of town.
 The highway passes through more farm fields and through Layton Corners on the way to a junction with M-13 on the Saginaw–Genesee county line.
 At Montrose, M-57 crosses the Flint River, and a line of the Huron and Eastern Railway.
 Now running along Vienna Road, the trunkline meets I-75/US 23 west of Clio.
-As it enters town, it crosses a line of the Saginaw Bay Southern Railway.
+As it enters town, it crosses a line of the Lake State Railway.
 This segment of the highway passes through the northernmost suburbs of Flint, and this section is where the heaviest traffic levels along the whole highway are found.
 As part of its maintenance duties, the Michigan Department of Transportation (MDOT) tracks these traffic levels using a metric known as average annual daily traffic (AADT).
 This figure is a calculation of the average traffic volume for a segment of roadway on any average day of the year.
 In 2009, MDOT determined that an average of 22,280 vehicles used the section of M-57 through Clio daily.
 East of this area, the highway once again passes through rural agricultural lands on the way to its eastern terminus at M-15, one mile (1.6 km) north of Otisville.
 This terminal section of the trunkline had the lowest traffic levels in 2009 at 3,737 vehicles AADT.
 No section of M-57 has been listed on the National Highway System, a system of roadways important to the country's economy, defense, and mobility.